boardfish/dissertation/contents/4-implementation.md

 environments is entirely appropriate, I chose to use it to maintain some degree of parity between running locally and running in CI.
-Another reason why I made this choice was that popular production platforms such as Amazon Web Services are backed by containers - running the app using containers sets a good precedent to running it on a platform like Kubernetes with the right expertise.
+Another reason why I made this choice was that popular production platforms such as Amazon Web Services are backed by containers---running the app using containers sets a good precedent to running it on a platform like Kubernetes with the right expertise.

 Continuous integration tests code at each commit.
-I was able to configure CircleCI to build the Docker image used locally, and lint and test the code - this combined well with my use of the [GitHub Flow](https://guides.github.com/introduction/flow/), in which I would aim to get both tests and linting passing before merging a development branch into the `master` branch.
+I was able to configure CircleCI to build the Docker image used locally, and lint and test the code---this combined well with my use of the [GitHub Flow](https://guides.github.com/introduction/flow/), in which I would aim to get both tests and linting passing before merging a development branch into the `master` branch.
 Towards the end of my development cycle, when I had deployed to